What are study abroad intakes?

 Know all about admissions and intakes abroad

 Unlike a single intake in the Indian education system, colleges and universities abroad have various intakes in an academic year.
 Thus, when you apply for any of the universities in countries like Australia, Canada, Ireland, New Zealand or the UK and US, you can choose from more than one intake each year.
-For instance, if you missed the September 2018 intake this year, you can always try for the next intake in January instead of waiting for a complete one year.
+For instance, if you missed the Spring intake this year, you can always try for the next intake in January instead of waiting for a complete one year.

 What are the different kinds of intakes?